KSuresh20ise/KSuresh20ise/README.md

 # 👋 Hi there!
 I'm **K Suresh**

-I'm a passionate and curious software developer who enjoys building clean, efficient, and scalable web applications using modern tools and technologies.
+I'm a passionate and curious software developer who enjoys building clean, efficient, and scalable Java applications using modern tools and technologies.
 Currently seeking exciting opportunities to grow as a developer and contribute to impactful projects.

 ---